audstanley/NodeJs-Raspberry-Pi/README.md

 <p>

 ## Specific Version of NodeJs:
-Once you have run the installer, you can install different versions at any time by opening a new terminal and typing:
+Once you have run the initial installer, you can install different versions at any time by opening a new terminal and typing:
 ```sh
 sudo node-install -v 4.9.1; # if you want to be specific
 ```